Disability Compensation & Pensions

 Disability Compensation (Service Connection)

 Disability compensation is a monetary benefit paid to veterans who are disabled by injury or disease incurred or aggravated during active military service.
 The service of the veteran must have been terminated through separation or discharge under conditions that were other than dishonorable.
-Disability compensation varies with the degree of disability and the number of dependants, and is paid monthly.
+Disability compensation varies with the degree of disability and the number of dependents, and is paid monthly.
 The benefits are not subject to federal or state income tax.
-The payment of retirement pay, disability severance pay and separation incentive payments known as SSB and VSI (Special Separation Benefits and Voluntary Separation Incentives) also affects the amount of VA compensation paid.
+Retirement pay, disability severance pay and separation incentive payments known as SSB and VSI (Special Separation Benefits and Voluntary Separation Incentives) also affects the amount of VA compensation paid.